Suonx002/fullstack-boilerplate/README.md

 - Knex.js
 - PostgreSQL

-const featureList = [
-{
-title:
-'Authenications with JSON Web Token for features such as register, login, forgot password, and reset password', },
-{
-title: 'Authorization access with public/private for both client & backend', },
-{
-title: 'State management are handle with Redux and redux persist', },
-{
-title: 'Password are encrypted with bcrypt',
-},
-{
-title: 'Mailgun for sending emails',
-},
-];

 ### Features

 - Authenications with JSON Web Token for features such as register, login, forgot password, and reset password